 - The collection of signatures for petitions or request for completion of surveys is subject to the same regulations as those which govern distribution of materials.
-Such matters should be submitted to the Director of Retention and Support Services.
+Such matters should be submitted to the Associate Vice President of Research, Marketing and Web Services.

 - Anyone wishing to distribute materials on campus must contact the Scheduling Office to reserve space.
 All materials must be presented for approval at the time of reservations.
 Rates will be assessed according to the current fee structure.

 - Prior to scheduling, the organization requesting the activity must submit proof of liability insurance for the minimum amount of $1,000,000 to the Scheduling Office.